-Funded by the CDC, The California Endowment, the Bill & Melinda Gates Foundation, ClimateWorks, the Grantham Foundation, the Skoll Global Threats Fund, the Barr Foundation and the Energy Foundation, Hollywood, Health & Society provides entertainment industry professionals with accurate and timely information for storylines dealing with health and climate change through consultations and briefings with experts.
+Funded by the CDC, the Bill & Melinda Gates Foundation and The California Endowment-and with past support from ClimateWorks, the Grantham Foundation, the Skoll Global Threats Fund and the Barr Foundation-Hollywood, Health & Society (HH&S) provides entertainment industry professionals with accurate and timely information for storylines dealing with health and climate change through consultations and briefings with experts.
 Based at The Norman Lear Center, HH&S is a one-stop shop for writers, producers and others in search of credible information on public health and climate change topics.
 For more information about resources for writers, go to www.usc.edu/hhs.